williamkborn/uncross/book/src/introduction.md

 We do ask that any feature work is supported by a firm justification of how the addition will apply to a larger body of projects and use cases.
 We are happy to look at your C/C++ project source if you are willing to share it to support these additions.

 Bug fixes are greatly appreciated and will always be rapidly reviewed and merged as time allows.

+This book and the website at uncross.dev are part of the project git repository.
+Any feature work will be expected to update corresponding documentation prior to merge.